RubenT17/RubenT17/README.md

 ## Who I am? :sunglasses:
 I am a Higher Technician in Electrotechnical and Automated Systems.

-I'm currently studying a degree in Electrical and Industrial Electronics Engineering and I'm specialized in embedded software developing.
+I'm currently studying a degree in Electrical and Industrial Electronics Engineering and I'm specialized in embedded firmware developing.